Alaska Court Records

 - Annulment

-When one of the parties claims that the marriage is void or voidable, the other party can bring an action under § 25.24.040 of the 2019 Alaska Statutes for the marriage to be declared valid.
+When one of the parties claims that the marriage is void or voidable, the other party may bring an action under § 25.24.040 of the 2019 Alaska Statutes to have the marriage declared valid.

 Legal separation does not completely dissolve a marriage.
-The couple would still be legally married and cannot remarry another person other than the spouse.
-A couple can seek legal separation if both of them believe that a divorce would be detrimental to certain legal, financial, social, or religious interests.
+The couple would still be legally married and cannot remarry someone other than their spouse.
+Generally, a couple may seek legal separation if both believe a divorce would be detrimental to specific legal, financial, social, or religious interests.

-The court would also grant legal separation on the ground of incompatibility of temperament.
-This is as provided by § 25.24.410 of the same statute.
+The court would also grant legal separation on the ground of incompatibility of temperament, as provided by § 25.24.410 of the same statute.

-Under the Alaska Court System, the difference between a divorce and a dissolution is the agreement of the parties.
+Under the Alaska Court System, the difference between a divorce and a dissolution is the parties' agreement.
 If the couple has settled all the issues, a dissolution will apply.
-If, on the other hand, the parties are not in agreement one spouse should file for divorce.
+If, on the other hand, the parties are not in agreement, one spouse should file for divorce.

-According to § 25.24.200, a spouse can also petition the court for dissolution if the whereabouts of the other spouse is unknown.
-The petitioner should have, however, made reasonable efforts to locate the absent spouse.
+According to § 25.24.200, a spouse may also petition the court for dissolution if the whereabouts of the other spouse are unknown.
+The petitioner should have made reasonable efforts to locate the absent spouse.

 As such, there are no types of divorce in Alaska.
-Instead, what is usually termed uncontested divorce is the Dissolution of Marriage.
+Instead, the Dissolution of Marriage is usually termed an uncontested divorce.

-To be eligible for a dissolution, the couple must have agreed to terminate the marriage.
-Both spouses must have also settled issues such as alimony, division of debts and properties, and child support.
-This is as stipulated by the 2019 Alaska Statutes § 25.24.200.
+The couple must have agreed to terminate the marriage to be eligible for a dissolution.
+Both spouses must also settle issues such as alimony, division of debts and properties, and child support, as stipulated by the 2019 Alaska Statutes § 25.24.200.

-Where the couple is unable to reach an agreement concerning these issues, a divorce would be applicable.
-By § 25.24.050 of the 2019 Alaska Statutes, the grounds for which a party can obtain a divorce include:
+Where the couple cannot agree on these issues, a divorce would be applicable.
+By § 25.24.050 of the 2019 Alaska Statutes, the grounds for which a party may obtain a divorce include:

 - Adultery